 Key Design Features

 As with all minimalist designs, features often are cut to save weight.
 As mentioned above, the Alpha FL lacks pit zips, but it also has no hand pockets.
 There is, however, a zippered chest pocket on the left side, which is designed for easy access with the right hand without throwing off one’s balance while climbing.
-On older versions of the jacket the chest pocket was at an angle, but the 2017 model has it aligned vertically.
+On older versions of the jacket, the chest pocket was at an angle, but starting with the 2017 model it’s been aligned vertically.
 I find it more visually appealing, but it’s also slightly easier to access straight across the chest.

-Also new to the 2017 version of the Alpha FL is an internal laminated zippered pocket, perfect for keeping important items safe.
+The Arc'teryx Alpha FL also has an internal laminated zippered pocket, perfect for keeping important items safe.
 I made full use of this pocket as two days into our nine-day hike my front tooth’s crown fell off, and I kept it in a Ziploc bag in the internal pocket.
 It remained safe for over two weeks until we were home and I could visit my dentist.
-This was an expected yet highly valuable use case.
+This was an unexpected yet highly valuable use case.